 Prices in Padang Matsirat: Double rooms starting from 52 RM (13 EUR) per night.
 Bed in a hostel dorm – starting from 28 RM (7 EUR) per night.

 Luxurious hotels can be found in Datai Bay, Pantai Kok and Tanjung Rhu.

 There won’t be a problem to find a good restaurant, as there are a lot of eateries and restaurants in Langkawi, especially those which serve Malay, Indian and Chinese food.
 There are restaurants simply everywhere!
 When walking, for example, in Kuah or Cenang, you will see a restaurant after a restaurant.

-Few of my favorite local eateries in Kuah are Dsa, Wonderland, Restoran Haji Ali, Nasi Kandar Al Aiman and Saloma Nasi Lemak Kukus Daun Pisang.
+Few of our favorite local eateries in Kuah are Dsa, Wonderland, Restoran Haji Ali, Nasi Kandar Al Aiman and Saloma Nasi Lemak Kukus Daun Pisang.
 But there are really so many good local eateries out there!
 Just wander around and try to out the food at different places.
 You won’t be disappointed.
 But if you will, next time just go to another place.

 There are many restaurants where you can get western food as well.
 Even though I eat only local food (OK, sometimes I have a BigMac, haha), I know quite a few popular western restaurants.
 Such as The Pier Restaurant and Bar in Kuah town, Red Tomato in Cenang and German Food Corner near Langkawi Cable Car.
 Local expats seem to love these places.

 If you are a fan of street food, you will like Langkawi’s night markets.
 They are held every day, but each day in a different location.
 See the list below to know where to head on any particular day.
 The opening hours are 17:30 – 22:00.

 - Monday – Jalan Makam Mahsuri Lama, Ulu Melaka, Langkawi.